Recognizing the worth of all cancer patients in world dominated by big names

 Kathryn E. Vinson, MS, I CCRC

-Today’s world is dominated by big names – whether it be an actor, a foundation, or a type of cancer – it is easy to focus on these major groups and lose sight of the less popular, less well-known, or smaller arenas.
-Sadly, this focus on major/big name groups pulls focus from the lesser known areas.
+Today’s world and fundraising efforts are dominated by the biggest names – whether it be an actor, a foundation, or a type of cancer – it is easy to focus on these major groups and lose sight of the less popular, less well-known, or smaller areas.
+Sadly, this focus on the celebrity-driven or big-name associations pulls all attention from the lesser know or smaller groups.
 With that in mind, let’s take some time to talk today about fundraising, research, and how every type of cancer counts in this competitive world.

 Major fundraising organizations

 While almost every type of cancer has a ribbon and an advocacy group, I think one of the most well-known advocacy groups in the US is probably the Komen Foundation, especially during Breast Cancer Awareness Month.
-With their Bold Goal initiative of halving the number of breast cancer deaths in the US by the year 2026, its easy to see why they receive so much attention.
-In fiscal year 2017, the Komen Foundation brought in almost $258 million dollars!
-Of these funds, about $180 million went to their programs and services aiding breast cancer patients and research.
+With their published and focused initiative to reduce the number of breast cancer deaths in the United States by over 50% before the year 2026, it’s easy to see why they receive so much attention.
+In the fiscal period 2017, the Komen Foundation was able to bring in almost $258 million.
+The use of this amazing windfall placed approximately $180 million on current programs and offerings and assisting breast cancer patients and research.
 Also in 2017, the foundation allocated 40% of its research funding to projects focusing on treatments for metastatic breast cancer.

-One group that has recently come into the spotlight over the last few years is Movember.
-My husband actually came home last night and informed me that he would be participating this year.
+In the Cancer arena, one group, in particular, has increased in awareness is Movember.
+Some of my family have also informed me that they have signed up to participate in a few events.
 According to their financials, they have raised $837 million over the last 15 years, with $17.1 million in the US in 2017.
 Movember aims to raise awareness and funds for men’s issues such as prostate and testicular cancer, as well as mental health issues such as depression and suicide.

 With all this being said, don’t forget about groups such as the American Cancer Society that advocate for ALL types of cancers.
-Another well-known group, the LIVESTRONGFoundation, supports all cancers, cancer patients, and their families.
-Their most recent annual report shows over $17 million spent in activities supporting research, patient care, advocacy, and community awareness programs.
+The LIVESTRONG Foundation has also been very active lately supporting cancer patients and their families.
+Their annual report indicates that over $17 million was spent on behalf of cancer patients supporting research, community awareness, patient care, and advocacy.

 But what about the cancer that I have?

 With many fundraising organizations focusing on a narrow group of cancers, its easy for some of us with other types of cancer to think – why doesn’t bladder cancer or thyroid cancer or ovarian cancer have a month?
 (They do have months – they just aren’t well known).
 What about funding research for those cancers?
-It is without a doubt a huge frustration and sadness to those of us that have had other types of cancer.
-From thyroid cancer patients being told they are “lucky” (don’t get me started there) to liver cancer being overlooked in October (October is also liver cancer awareness month), it can be disheartening to feel so left out.
+It is undoubtedly super frustrating for these smaller organizations to raise awareness and more importantly funding for needed programs just on a smaller scale.
+With so many types of cancer from thyroid cancer patients hearing from others that they are “lucky” to liver cancer being overlooked in October (October is also liver cancer awareness month), it can be very discouraging to feel as though you have been left behind.

 Our individual impact